rodrigoimenes/rodrigoimenes.github.io/README.md

 During my professional years (7+), I found out that much more than just getting better at programming, I need to improve as a person.
 In my free time, I am a person who likes to spend time with my wife and my daughter, read about technology and playing online games.

-Actually im living in Teresópolis-RJ (Brazil)!
+I'm actually living in Teresópolis-RJ (Brazil)!

 ### Contact